6871/microk8s-install/doc/example_docker_images.md

 # Example Docker Images

 :exclamation: Only download images from trusted sources.

-Reviewing a Dockerfile and building your own image greatly reduces the risk of running malicious code.
+Reviewing a Dockerfile and building your own image reduces the risk of running malicious code.

 The MicroK8s install process can be executed by a Docker container run from an